This post may contain affiliate links.

 White bread, challah and brioche are the most popular options.
 Make sure it is day old or on the stale side for the best apple stuffing!

-What kind of apples are best in this stuffing?
+What are the best apples to use in this stuffing?

 When baking apples in stuffing, a sweet and slightly tart apple is ideal.
 You want the apple to have a firm texture that won’t get too mushy in the stuffing either.
 Pink Lady and Golden Delicious are two recommendation I have found.
 Some say honeycrisp is a great option as well.
 I personally always have Fuji or Gala apples in the house, so sometimes it’s a matter of what is around!

-• Add sausage if desired.
+- Add sausage if desired.
 I know there’s a school of people who love sausage in their stuffing.
 I am not one of those people.
 You can add browned sausage though if desired.
 Stir it in before baking.
+This Turkey Sausage Stuffing is a great option if you love sausage too!

 Possible Apple Stuffing Add-Ins: